epfl-ada/ada-2023-project-goodgradeplease2023/English_average.md

 ## Conclusion

 In conclusion, we found that by toning down the English Wikipedia pages, making it less volatile, we can accurately predict the worldwide average Wikipedia pages.
+Furthermore by looking more closely at specific games, we can see how English is often the first to follow a trend and therefore ride the "hype" longer, but crash more afterwards, explaining why it is often more volatile.
+English is also very commonly first to follow the "hype" of a new game as newer games are nearly exclusively made in english, and the other languages are added later on if the game takes off.